Habeas corpus petitions of Guantanamo Bay detainees: Military Commissions Act of 2006

 Once more in response to a judicial decision, Congress passed the Military Commission Act of 2006 swiftly after Hamdan v Rumsfeld.
 The new section, under section 7, attempted to apply the Detainee Treatment Act to detainees with cases pending.
-This was an attempt by political branch of government to reinforce their opinion that the 'federal courts should have as little to do with Guantanamo Bay detainees as possible'.
+This was an attempt by the political branch of government to reinforce their opinion that the "federal courts should have as little to do with Guantanamo Bay detainees as possible".

 The Supreme Court and the Military Commissions Act

-On June 29, 2007 the Supreme Court agreed to hear outstanding habeas corpus, opening up the possibility that they might overturn some or all of the Military Commissions Act.
+On June 29, 2007, the Supreme Court agreed to hear outstanding habeas corpus, opening up the possibility that they might overturn some or all of the Military Commissions Act.

 The Supreme Court rules on Boumediene v.
 Bush

-On June 12, 2008 the United States Supreme Court ruled, in Boumediene v.
+On June 12, 2008, the United States Supreme Court ruled, in Boumediene v.
 Bush, that the Guantanamo detainees were entitled to the protection of the United States Constitution.

 Justice Anthony Kennedy, writing for the majority, described the CSR Tribunals as "inadequate", and wrote:

 Lists of habeas petitions filed on behalf of detainees

-More than 200 detainees have had habeas petitions files on their behalf.
+More than 200 detainees have had habeas petitions filed on their behalf.